Want to hurry up and subscribe? Use the button below, or read on for further details. Thank you!

 In early 2004, Erika launched a free monthly e-newsletter, The Practicing Writer.
-Each issue includes an article on an aspect of the craft and/or business—the practice—of writing.
-Every issue also features:

 - a highlighted online resource to assist you with your writing practice;

-- highlights from Erika’s blogs.
+- reminders of relevant content from Erika’s blogs.

 What Writers Say